-The study involved about a bucket full (10 liters) of microscopic grains, and found them to be enough to completely suck the oxygen out of a room.
-Professor Christine McKenzie said:
+Led by Professor Christine McKenzie alongside Jonas Sundberg of the Department of Physics, Chemistry, and Pharmacy at the University of Southern Denmark, the study involved about a bucket full (10 liters) of microscopic grains, and found them to be enough to completely suck the oxygen out of a room.

 The new material is smaller and lighter to carry than what is currently used to obtain the same result.
 Professor McKenzie added:

-According to the study, the crystalline material was obtained by using x-ray diffraction, displaying the atomic behavior of the material while it’s full of oxygen – it was then emptied of it.
+According to the study, the crystalline material was obtained by using X-ray diffraction, displaying the atomic behaviour of the material while it’s full of oxygen.
+It was then emptied of it.